JJ/hoborg/text/text.md

 "Tomorrow I want to see you both in front of my carriage.
 We'll start right away to rehearse.
 Guy, they're out of the menagerie."
-Guy threw his hands up, as if to say "Whatever".
+Guy threw his hands up, as if to say "Whatever."
 Rufus showed a face of pain, but Guy had finished stitching.

 I said nothing, but was already thinking about possibilities and I